 Through our information-sharing program, for example, we build and maintain strong relationships with community leaders in our operating locations.
 These groups meet regularly to provide a forum for discussing a range of issues of mutual interest to participants – from harvest area allocation and energy conservation to controls for noise pollution.

 For more information on how Resolute engages with stakeholders, visit our Engaging in Dialogue page.
-For information about the issues that we define as ‘material’ and that influence our sustainability reporting, please visit our Materiality page.
+For information about the issues that we define as ‘material’ and that influence our sustainability reporting, please visit our Shared Priorities page.

 Lasting Collaboration with Aboriginal Communities